chengxiangdong/website/content/zh-cn/docs/concepts/cluster-administration/flow-control.md

 <!--
 * `apiserver_flowcontrol_read_vs_write_request_count_watermarks` is a
-  histogram vector of high or low water marks of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`); the label `mark` takes on values `high` and `low`.
+  histogram vector of high or low water marks of the number of requests (divided by the corresponding limit to get a ratio in the range 0 to 1) broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`); the label `mark` takes on values `high` and `low`.
 The water marks are accumulated over